 Considering a cosmetic procedure?

 Do you ever look in the mirror and think, "Why did my genes decide that my nose should look like this?"
 Well, you're not alone.
 Millions of people around the world ask themselves similar questions.
-And some of them decide to have a cosmetic procedure done.
+And some of them decide to have a cosmetic procedure.

-A cosmetic procedure is a procedure done to alter a specific body part or area in order to remodel or improve its form or appearance.
+A cosmetic procedure is a procedure that alters a specific body part or area in order to remodel or improve its form or appearance.
 Some cosmetic procedures involve surgery; others don't.

 If you are considering a cosmetic procedure, there are some things you should think about:

 - How do I finance a cosmetic procedure?